Satya03012002/terminal/README.md

 # Terminal
-creating our own Linux terminal
+creating our own Linux terminal using /bin